Most of us will struggle with pain at some point in our adulthood.

 Here are a few back pain relief options to help you get moving:

 Although the science behind medication, heat and cold for back pain is not conclusive, many people report short term pain relief with these measures.
-And if a hot bath, jacuzzi, or heating pad allows you to get up and walk, and be active, then it is achieving it’s purpose!
+And if a cold pack, hot bath, jacuzzi, or heating pad allows you to get up and walk, and be active, then it is achieving it’s purpose!

 Topicals (Health line, 2020) deliver a small amount of medication through the skin.
 There is a prescription anti inflammatory ointment available, which is also now available over the counter.
 You should take caution to closely follow the directions with amount and frequency, as there may be a medicinal effect.
 There are many that use salicylates, similar to aspirin.
 Several use a menthol, or hot/ cold/ tingly sensation to ‘distract’ your brain from the pain, which may help your muscles relax.
 Capsaicin is made from hot pepper and blocks the nerve signal to reduce pain.

 Pain Patches (Very-Well Health, 2020) deliver medication through the skin for typically short term relief.
 They can be per prescription with opioid, (which you would need to monitor closely if you take other other opioids) and use per physician recommendation with timing.
 Patches with non steroidal anti inflammatory medication (NSAID), usually prescription, are available.
 You should be aware if you use with other NSAID medication, and consult your physician for timing and amount.
 There are also pain patches with ‘analgesic’ or medication to numb the pain-this would work by blocking the signal that you have pain.

 Make sure you wash your hands before and after applying a patch, and check your skin for reactions.

 Figure out what works for your back pain, in order to keep active.